loubnabnl/Sign-Segmentation-with-Transformers/README.md

 ![demo](demo/results/demo.gif)

-## Previous works and personal contribution :
+## Previous work and personal contribution :

 This repository provides code for the Object Recognition & Computer Vision (RecVis) course Final project.
 For more details please refer the the project report `report.pdf`.
 In this project, we reproduced the results obtained on the following paper (by using the code from this [ repository](https://github.com/RenzKa/sign-segmentation)) :